 Located in Rupert, Idaho, Countryside Care & Rehabilitation is the only option we identified in this area.
-This proved to be a respectable facility, with an overall grade of C. You can definitely do worse than this place.
-One of the major highlights of this facility's profile is its stellar nursing grade, which you can find in the next section.
+This proved to be a very solid facility, with an overall grade of B. You can definitely do much worse than this place.
+This nursing home's impressive profile was highlighted by its nursing score, which we will address in the next paragraph.

 Countryside Care & Rehabilitation